HalberdOfPineapple/MInference/mtraining/README.md

 - **Single-node** (all GPUs on one machine): set `MASTER_ADDR=localhost`
 - **Multi-node**: set `MASTER_ADDR` to the hostname or IP of node 0

+Additionally, please set the `HF_TOKEN_PATH` in the training script to the file containing your huggingface access token.

 The default value `node-0` is a placeholder.
 All other paths are derived automatically from the script location.